 Gary’s talents shine not only behind the control board, but also in front of the microphone.
 His broadcast background and announcing skills have been the basis for his producing award winning commercials and jingles as well as being the voice for area advertisers and national firms.
 Gary announced and engineered the pilot demo for the popular television show “American Gladiators.”

-Even with his busy schedule, Gary still has time to be a radio host on top-rated radio station WBOM, Salem, Ohio.
+Even with his busy schedule, Gary still has time to be a radio host on top-rated radio station WSOM, Salem, Ohio.